wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 ### Tools

 - `list-available-docs`: Lists all available documentation libraries from Context7
+  - `libraryName`: Optional library name to search for and rerank results based on
 - `get-library-documentation`: Retrieves documentation for a specific library with options for:
   - `libraryName`: Name of the library to retrieve docs for
   - `topic`: Specific topic within the library